 1040.com doesn't show their pricing anywhere on their homepage.
 You have to sign up first and then you can know that they charge $9.95 for their State filing.
 That's misleading because they say "Start for Free":

 I wish companies would make it transparent in their pricing.

-ezTaxReturn is another company that has no free filing options, but it advertises on it's site "Free to Try".
+ezTaxReturn is another company that has only a free filing option for 1040EZ, but it advertises on it's site "Free to Try".
 I find that to mean there will be no costs involved, but apparently I'm wrong in this.

-If you want to try it for free, you'll end up paying $39.95 for their lowest priced option - which is clearly not free, but also higher than other companies like TaxAct.
+If you want to try it for free and don't qualify for the 1040EZ, you'll end up paying $19.95 for their lowest priced option - which is clearly not free, but also higher than other companies like TaxAct.

 FileYourTaxes.com is hands-down the hardest to use, most un-user-friendly site available to the tax filing consumer.
 But, strangely enough, they actually offer Free tax filing.

 However, it's not without a LOT of stipulations.
 FileYourTaxes.com selected to offer services to those taxpayers, with an Adjusted Gross Income between $8,000 and $60,000, and who were between the ages of 15 and 65 at the end of the tax year, residing anywhere in the United States.

 They also offer free State eFile for California consumers, if the individual is filing a 540-2EZ.